22ms/n-body-sim/README.md

 ![preview](preview.gif)
 # About this project

-This project showcases OpenCL/OpenGL interoperability through a simulation of gravitational forces acting on n particles.
+This project showcases **OpenCL/OpenGL** interoperability through a simulation of gravitational forces acting on n particles.
 Employing a brute-force algorithm with O(n²) complexity, it leverages the power of parallel computing to manage and render the simulation efficiently.
-The project is developed entirely in C++, utilizing GLFW 3, GLAD, and GLM for high-performance rendering with OpenGL, and features a user-friendly interface built with ImGui.
+The project is developed entirely in C++, utilizing **GLFW 3**, **GLAD**, and **GLM** for high-performance rendering with OpenGL, and features a user-friendly interface built with ImGui.
 Adhering to the OpenCL 1.2 specification, it demonstrates the seamless integration of compute and graphics processing for sophisticated simulations.

 > [!NOTE]